Teachable vs. Podia: a comparison

-In this Teachable vs. Podia comparison, we review two LMS software options so you can see the key differences between functionality, design flexibility, integration options, ease of use, pricing models, and ongoing customer support.
+In this Teachable vs. Podia comparison, we review two course platform options so you can see the key differences between functionality, design flexibility, integration options, ease of use, pricing models, and ongoing customer support.

-Reviewing LMS and membership software can quickly become overwhelming, which makes it difficult to choose the best software for you and your business.
+Reviewing course platforms can quickly become overwhelming, which makes it difficult to choose the best software for you and your business.
 This article will help you cut through the noise and focus on what really matters.

 Today we’ll share what we know about Podia and Teachable.

 Teachable and Podia are both platform-as-a-service options.
 This means that you can upload your content, manage your members, and get your site up and running without building a lot of infrastructure.

 That’s where the similarities end and the differences begin.